Search This Blog

 Arthur or Martha: 1943

-Daily Mirror (Sydney) 7 September 1943, 6.
-The fish wrapper newspapers carried syndicated stories like this.
-There had been an indecipherable instance of A or M, in the Inverell Times 16 May 1941, long before Japan entered the war.
+Daily Mirror (Sydney), 7 September 1943, 6.
+The fish wrapper newspapers carried syndicated propaganda stories like this.
+There is an indecipherable instance of Arthur or Martha, in the Inverell Times 16 May 1941.

 Some of the warships built a smokescreen on either flank and the landing boats surged forward into the valley in between.
 Others steamed offshore from Lae and pounded the town and the ‘drome.
 Bombers dropped their loads on Lae until the Japs didn’t know whether they were Arthur or Martha.
 Then the shelling of the beach suddenly ended and the time for wondering was over and the time for action had come.